What are the different rules that apply to the place of supply of goods?

 What is the significance of the place of supply in the context of goods under GST?

-The place of supply is a crucial determinant in the Goods and Services Tax (GST) framework as it governs the applicability of taxes, whether intra-state or inter-state, and ensures accurate revenue distribution among states.
+The place of supply determines the applicability of taxes in the Goods and Services Tax (GST) framework.
+Specifically, it identifies whether the taxes are intra-state or inter-state.
+Furthermore, it ensures accurate revenue distribution among states.

 How is the place of supply determined when goods involve physical movement?

-In the physical movement of goods, the place of supply is identified as the location of the goods when the movement concludes for delivery to the recipient.
+In the physical movement of goods, the place of supply identifies the location of the goods.
+This happens when the movement concludes, and the recipient receives the delivery.
 The initiator of the movement can be the supplier, recipient, or any other involved party.

 author avatar